schwertJake/Kafka_DDOS_Detection/README.md

 ## Lessons Learned / Questions Remaining / Stuff I didn't know
 I love these sort of explorations because I always do lots of stuff wrong, and therefore learn a ton.
 Some of my lessons learned from building this system:
 * Metric aggregation architecture
     * Is important but tough to impliment correctly.
 I'm still not sure if making seperate microservice apps just to collect metrics (or persist them to a DB in production) is the best architecture.
-It felt life a lot of ctr+c, ctrl+v, but I'm not totally sure how I'd set it up differently.
+It felt like a lot of ctr+c, ctrl+v, but I'm not totally sure how I'd set it up differently.
 Perhaps inheritance?
 Or one metrics consumer for multiple topics?
 * Measuring the speed of services - I tried a couple things, none of which worked to my satisfaction:
     * On first implimentation, I recorded the 'cycle' time to process a single message, and then appended that to a list to later calculate the average and send as a throughput/speed metric.
 Maintaining these lists hogs memory somewhat needlessly.
     * In chasing performance (and memory utilization), I switched that to measuring how long it took to process X messages (1000, 10000, etc) and then diving that by the count of messages processed as a throughput metric.
 This sounded great at first, and works fine if the kafka pipeline is not empty (the streaming apps can't keep up), but if traffic slows down, this metric looses validity.
-        * Another frustrating side effect of this system was for the final records that totaled < METRIC_CYCLE, the packet was never sent and so the metrics weren't complete.
+        * Another frustrating side effect of this system was for the final records that totaled < METRIC_CYCLE, the message was never sent and so the metrics weren't complete.
-        * Also, I was reminded that the [average or averages is not the average](https://lemire.me/blog/2005/10/28/average-of-averages-is-not-the-average/), so these metrics weren't all that useful anyways.
+        * Also, I was reminded that the [average of averages is not the average](https://lemire.me/blog/2005/10/28/average-of-averages-is-not-the-average/), so these metrics weren't all that useful anyways.
     * I tinkered further, with memory utilization and averages in the back of my mind.
 This time, having the streaming apps send the elapsed time that every single record took.
 The metric app summed them up, and calculated an average at the very end.
 This fixed both of those issues, but effectively double my kafka load.
 So after trying this on with ingestion and parse metrics but not trim and sliding windows, I got the following result:
     ![alt text](https://raw.githubusercontent.com/schwertJake/Kafka_DDOS_Detection/master/images/metric_experiment.PNG "")
     * So in reality, the metric shows that the parse streaming app was faster than we thought - **but**, all this metric messaging was slowing the rest of the system down!